 Draws can be quite difficult for many recreational and high-handicap golfers to hit.
 In fact, fades are much more common because many amateurs tend to come over the top.

 However, with the right technique and some practice, draws are definitely achievable.

 Now, if you’ve tried to perfect your draw and continue to struggle with it, check this out.

-This is going to get you a Tour-caliber golf swing that will allow you to shape your shots as you please (draws, fades, etc.), give you longer, straighter drives, and make you a very consistent golfer:
+This is going to get you the ideal golf body, and as a consequence, allow you to shape your shots as you please (draws, fades, etc.), give you longer, straighter drives, and make you a very consistent golfer: